Rojaun-Dev/Sparrow-new/docs/BUILD-ERROR-FIXES.md

-# Build Error Fixes - Environment Variables and Auth0
+# Build Error Fixes - Environment Variables and Authentication

-This document details the recent (depending on when you're reading this.) fixes for build errors related to environment variables and Auth0 integration in the Next.js client application.
-I feel like its important to outline this since it mentions my work arounds a solution for getting the environment variables to loaded intime for the rest of the systems being used (namely Auth0).
+This document details the recent (depending on when you're reading this.) fixes for build errors related to environment variables and authentication integration in the Next.js client application.
+I feel like its important to outline this since it mentions my work arounds a solution for getting the environment variables to loaded intime for the rest of the systems being used.

+> **Note**: This document previously referred to Auth0 integration which has been deprecated.
+The project now uses JWT authentication instead.

 ## Problem